iNamik/go_lexer/README.md

 		// NonMatchOneOrMore consumes a run of non-matching runes NonMatchOneOrMore ([]byte) bool

-		// NonMatchNonOrOne consumes the next rune if it does not match, always returning true NonMatchNoneOrOne ([]byte) bool
+		// NonMatchNoneOrOne consumes the next rune if it does not match, always returning true NonMatchNoneOrOne ([]byte) bool

 		// NonMatchNoneOrMore consumes a run of non-matching runes, always returning true